 meet your legal adviser

-Sophie Vines, is our accredited legal advisor who is an associate member of the Institute of Professional Will-Writers and a member of APS Legal & Associates who is a full IPW member and holds STEP qualifications.
+Sophie Vines, is our accredited legal adviser who is an associate member of the Institute of Professional Will-Writers and a member of APS Legal & Associates who is a full IPW member and holds STEP qualifications.

 Sophie also works alongside a team of top-flight Barristers and Solicitors to provide professional trust advice and quality trust document drafting.

 Sophie is on hand to offer a personal and friendly service to every client.
-She is available for home visits, to conduct your legal affairs from comfort of your own home or from our accessible office based in Cleethorpes.
+She is available for home visits, to conduct your legal affairs from the comfort of your own home or from our accessible office based in Cleethorpes.
 You can reach Sophie directly by emailing email@example.com or calling 01472 694569.

 For new clients, we offer a free initial 30-minute consultation with Sophie where we can discuss your legal requirements and answer any questions you may have.